rancher/docs/content/rancher/v2.6/en/troubleshooting/_index.md

 - [Expired Webhook Certificates]({{<baseurl>}}/rancher/v2.6/en/troubleshooting/expired-webhook-certificates/)

-    Read more about how to rotate Rancher webhook certificate secret after it expires on an annual basis.
+    Read more about how to rotate a Rancher webhook certificate secret after it expires on an annual basis.